alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 has serious performance implications, of course.
 As of current Alf version, this is in true as soon as you use a ruby block (e.g. `->(t){ ... }`).

-While an obvious limitation, all other approaches we are aware of either have a similar problem or forbid such queries in the first place (and are hence less expressive).
+All other approaches we are aware of either have a similar problem or forbid such queries in the first place (and are hence less expressive).
 This calls for further symbiosis and interoperability between heterogeneous type systems (SQL and Ruby in the present case).

 ### What about updates?